 2. Step back 380 million years in time

 Parc national de Miguasha, in Nouvelle, invites you to discover plant and animal fossils dating back to the Devonian period, when certain species transitioned from water to land.
 Come and admire the specimens found on this site, which is included on the prestigious UNESCO World Heritage List.
-Enjoy a guided tour of the fossil-rich site, visit a fascinating paleontology exhibit and discover the only fully intact specimen of Elpistostege watsoni ever found in the world!
-The latter is of paramount importance in evolutionary biology because it is a close relative of the tetrapods, vertebrates with legs.
+Enjoy a guided tour of the fossil-rich site, visit a fascinating paleontology exhibition and discover the only complete specimen of Elpistostege watsoni ever found in the world!
+The latter is of paramount importance in evolutionary biology because it’s a close relative of the tetrapods, vertebrates with legs.
 Intriguing, right?

 3. Understand the history of Acadians in Québec

 Did you know that three million Québécois have at least one Acadian ancestor?
 To immerse yourself in the moving history of this people and find out more about their presence in Québec, visit the Musée Acadien du Québec in Bonaventure.
-The museum houses several exhibits and offers various activities including guided tours and a GPS treasure hunt.
-Don’t miss Living Portraits, an exhibit focused on the history of Gaspésie that features historic characters who move from one painting to the next!
-This exhibit continues in four other museums in the region…
+The museum houses several exhibitions and offers various activities including guided tours and a GPS treasure hunt.
+Don’t miss Living Portraits, an exhibition focused on the history of Gaspésie that features historic characters who move from one painting to the next!
+This exhibition continues in four other museums in the region…

 4. Relive the heyday of cod fishing in Gaspésie